-Policy statement and principles
+Policy Statement and Principles

-Wooler First School and Glendale Middle School fully recognise their responsibility for safeguarding and promoting the welfare of children
+Wooler First School and Glendale Community Middle School fully recognises its responsibility for safeguarding and promoting the welfare of children

-This policy is one of a series in the school's safeguarding portfolio which includes for example:
+This policy is one of a series in the school's safeguarding portfolio which includes:

 - Staff behaviour/code of conduct, ref 1

+- Physical intervention and the use of reasonable force

-- Pupil Behaviour & Discipline Policy (One for each school), Ref 32 & 33
+- Pupil Behaviour & Discipline Policy (One for each school)\, Ref 13 & 7

-- Intimate care Policy, ref 42
+- Personal and intimate care policy, ref 42

-- Complaints Policy, ref 30

-- Anti-bullying Policy, ref 15
+- Anti-bullying, ref 15

-- Whistleblowing Policy, ref 17
+- Whistleblowing, ref 17

-- SEND Policy, ref 11
+- SEND\, ref 11

+- Missing children

-- Recruitment and selection (this document will reference your single central record which is statutory)
+- Recruitment and selection (this document will reference single central record which is statutory\), ref 57

-- Staff discipline, grievance and disciplinary
+- Staff discipline, grievance and disciplinary\, ref 55

+- Confidentiality and information sharing, ref 31 GDPR

+- Children Missing Education, ref 74

+- Relationships & Sex Education\, ref 20

+- Complaints procedure\ ref 30

 - Computing & Information Technology Policy, ref 16

-- Sex & Relationship Policy, ref 21
+- Statement of procedures for dealing with allegations against staff\

+- Children with health needs who cannot attend school\ ref 66

-- Complaints Policy, ref 30
+- School Exclusions, ref 69

-Ofsted inspectors will consider how well leaders and managers have created a culture of vigilance where children's and learners' welfare are promoted and where timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering or likely to suffer harm.
+Ofsted inspectors will consider how well leaders and managers have created a culture of vigilance where childrens' and learners' welfare are promoted and where timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering or likely to suffer harm.
 Inspectors will evaluate how well statutory and other responsibilities are met and how well staff exercise their professional judgement in keeping children and learners safe.
 This policy contributes to the setting's commitment to all local and national requirements.
+For the lifetime of this policy (1 year) the school and all staff will be mindful of all additional regulations and guidance relating to the global pandemic, including those from the DfE, DoH and the Health and Safety and also local guidance from the LA and Public Health team.
+This includes all staff being extra vigilant to ensure the needs of all children are met.